loyola-chicago-english/graduate-handbook/handbook.md

 Students wishing to initiate a grievance must do so in writing to the Dean.
 See the [Graduate School Academic Policies], under "Academic Grievance."

+## Time Limits for Completion of Degree Requirements {#time-limits}

+The Graduate School maintains time limits for completion of M.A. and Ph.D. degrees, as follows:

+- M.A. students must complete all degree requirements within **five years** of beginning the first course at Loyola University Chicago taken as a degree-seeking M.A. student.
+- Ph.D. students who completed a relevant M.A. degree (or a significant amount of relevant graduate coursework) at another institution prior to entering the doctoral program must complete all Ph.D. requirements, including the dissertation, within **six years** of beginning the first course at Loyola University Chicago applicable toward the doctoral degree.
+- Other Ph.D. students must complete all degree requirements, including the dissertation, within **eight years** of beginning the first course at Loyola University Chicago applicable toward the doctoral degree.

+Time limits may be extended only with the permission of the Graduate School.
+Extensions are not routine; students must demonstrate progress toward the degree.
+See the [Graduate School Academic Policies], under "Time Limit for Completion of Degree Requirements" and the subsection "Extension of Time Limits."

+Ph.D. students should see the [Ph.D.
+Milestones and Normative Timeline].

 ## Graduation and Application for Degree

 Loyola confers degrees three times each year: May, August, and December.